accelazh/accelazh.github.io/_posts/2024-01-13-Recent-Paper-Reading-RDMA-Learned-Index-Dedup.md

                     1. For InnoDB, space amplification mostly comes from fragmentation and less efficient compression.
                         1. InnoDB wasted 25-30% space in fragmentation
                         2. Also, InnoDB has significant space overhead per row for handling transactions
-                    2. LSM-tree’s dead data is removed by compaction, and by tuning compaction, we are able to maintain the ratio of dead data to as low as 10% [14]
+                    2. LSM-tree's dead data is removed by compaction, and by tuning compaction, we are able to maintain the ratio of dead data to as low as 10% [14]
                         1. Optimizing space amplification in RocksDB    [2017, 216 refs, CIDR] https://www.cidrdb.org/cidr2017/papers/p82-dong-cidr17.pdf
                         2. If 16KB data was compressed to 5KB, RocksDB uses just 5KB while InnoDB aligns to 8KB, so RocksDB is much more space efficient